fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/Square 4 x 2 orig.svg" width="5" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/rules/9_old/Square 4 x 2.svg" width="4" />

 The taken field in the upper right corner is now checked for direction, but it is not enough.
 It can go upwards, and the exit of the area can still be on the bottom edge, just look at the example and imagine the live end was at A with the pattern already drawn.
-(On 11 x 11, it is possible to draw it.)
+(On 11&nbsp;x&nbsp;11, it is possible to draw it.)
 In order to establish an enclosed area, we must not encounter the bottom-right corner of the grid when walking along the edge of it.

 <!---->